Rocket League Rulebook – Ibex Gaming League

 3.4 Lobby Setup & Hosting

-• In regular season, teams may create their own lobbies if instructed by admins.
+• In regular season, teams create their own lobbies as instructed by admins.

-• For playoffs and broadcasted matches, the Tournament Administration will host the lobby.
+• For playoffs and broadcasted matches, the Tournament Administration may host the lobby.

-• Lobby credentials will be provided shortly before the match.
+• Lobby credentials will be provided before the match – all lobbies have to be created with the credentials provided.

 3.5 Timeouts (Best-of-7 Only)